Online Registration is now closed, but On-site Registration will be available starting at 8 a.m.

 Regina Galasso - Language Access Training and Educational Programming for School Districts

-Helen Eby - Improving Your Translation Skills to Get to the ATA Exam Level
+Helen Eby - Improving Your Translation Skills to Get to the ATA Exam Level - handout

 Corinne McKay - Improving your Consecutive Interpreting